crccheck/django-test-curl/README.md

 [![Build Status](https://travis-ci.org/crccheck/django-test-curl.svg?branch=master)](https://travis-ci.org/crccheck/django-test-curl)

+With _Django test curl_, you can take your test cases and immediately try them against an actual server via the magic of copy-paste!

-Django's [testing tools] come with a test client you can use to simulate requests against your views.
-If you ever want to do real-world requests, you'll probably use [curl].
+Django's [testing tools] come with a great [test client] you can use to simulate requests against views.
+Against deployed Django projects, if you want to do simple requests, you would probably use [curl].
 If you want to use the same syntax to do both, this is the package for you.

+### Good places to use this

+This was developed to TDD recreating an existing API.
+If you have a library of curl requests that you need to replicate, this is perfect for that.
+If you need a portable format to turn test cases into QA automation, this is great for that.

+### Bad places to use this

+If the `curl` syntax requires lots of string formatting, you should stick to the traditional [test client].
+If the test case isn't copy-pastable, it's not a good fit.
+This also means if you use randomness to generate your requests, you'll lose that extra test coverage.

 Installation